How to Use Stop Losses Effectively When Trading Cryptocurrency

 A great way to preserve capital or lock in gains when trading crypto is to use stops and trailing stops.
 With that said, you need a solid strategy to make stops work for you and not against you.

-Understanding the example in the image above: In the example above, one would buy in the range (in the green box).
-Ideally one would want to buy toward the bottom of the range.
+Understanding the example of setting stops in the image above: In the example above, one would want to buy toward the bottom of the range (illustrated by the green box).
 Then one would place stops below that range.
-“Stop 1” represents a somewhat “tight stop” right below the current range.
+“Stop 1” represents a somewhat “tight” stop right below the current range.
 You can see that tight stop would have been stopped out once or twice.
-“Stop 2” represents a “loose stop” placed below the previous range.
-You can see that stop was not stopped out at all.
+“Stop 2” represents a “loose” stop placed below a previous range.
+You can see that loose stop was not stopped out at all.
 The looser the stop, the more risk, but the less likely it is to hit.
 Try reducing your position size if you are going to loosen up your stop to reduce your risk.
-Try moving your stops up to lock in profits as soon as a new higher range is being created.
+Try moving your stops up to lock in profits as soon as a new higher range is created.
+Keep reading to learn about detecting ranges.

 Here are some stop loss and trailing stop tips: